 Why Seal a Borehole?

 Sealing a borehole with FLUTe liners after drilling prevents cross contamination.
 With traditional practice, the borehole is left open for extended periods of time between the time the borehole was drilled and downhole characterization.
-Additionally, if straddle packer are used for characterization, large portions of the borehole remain unsealed during all portions of the investigation.
+Additionally, if straddle packer systems are used for characterization, large portions of the borehole remain unsealed during all portions of the investigation.

 By using FLUTe liners, the borehole is either sealed while all downhole measurements are collected or as the liner sequentially seals off flow paths.
-In this way, the data integrity is very high as cross contamination and cross flow measurements cannot occur.
+In the way, the data integrity is very high as cross contamination and cross flow measurements cannot occur.

 Figure 1.
-DNAPL Confined to an Isolated Fracture
+DNAPL confined to an isolated fracture

 Figure 2.
 DNAPL spread to other fractures as a result of the newly drilled borehole acting as a flow path between otherwise unconnected fractures.